The Early Years of Accounting

 2001 was also a challenging year for the profession related to students.
 While the profession enjoyed great popularity among college students in the nineties, the tech boom and negative perceptions about accounting plagued the profession among students.

-The Missouri Society of CPAs quickly took action and developed LEAP, which stands for Lead and Enhance the Accounting Profession, to help turn around this disturbing declining trend of accounting majors.
+The Missouri Society of CPAs took action and developed its LEAP program, which stood for Lead and Enhance the Accounting Profession, to help turn around this disturbing declining trend of accounting majors.

-LEAP quickly grew into one of the most active and energized initiatives of the society with hundreds of CPAs making presentations to high school classes, scholarships, and events on college campuses throughout Missouri.
+This focus on students quickly grew into one of the most active and energized initiatives of the society, with members making presentations to high school students, launching a scholarship program, and participating in events on college campuses throughout Missouri.